 Systems reliability monitoring is arguably one of the most important metrics when it comes to overall aircraft & fleet reliability.
 However, tracking each individual complaint, on each aircraft system, on each aircraft in the fleet can be a tedious task.
 Adding to this mix, the actual usage of this complaint data for adequate trend analysis.
-How can Heads of Engineering get proper insight on the reliability of individual aircraft systems without requiring significant resource to do so?
+How can you get proper insight on the reliability of individual aircraft systems without requiring significant resource to do so?
+In this times it might even support your decision making of which aircraft to retain in the fleet and which to phase-out.

 Systems within aircraft are categorized according the Air Transport Association (ATA) numbering system.
 This numbering system assigns a 2-digit number (starting from 00 to 99) to any aircraft system.
 In addition, a second “sub”- ATA number is assigned to every subsystem of an aircraft system.
 Finally, a third set of ATA numbers is assigned to individual aircraft components.